-If you're looking to become a surrogate mother and you live in Massachusetts, you’re in luck.
+If you're looking to become a surrogate mother and you live in Boston and other cities in Massachusetts, you’re in luck.
 The Bay State is one of the best states in the nation for both surrogates and intended parents.
+Circle is the best surrogacy agency located in right in Boston!

 We're nearby!
-Circle Surrogacy's main office is in downtown Boston.
+Circle Surrogacy's main surrogacy agency office is in downtown Boston.
+Become a surrogate in Boston, Framingham, the North and South shores, Worcester and more!
 All of our attorneys are admitted to practice law in Massachusetts.
 Since 1995, we've helped numerous intended parents and surrogates achieve successful surrogacies in Massachusetts.

 - Has delivered a child of their own, and is currently parenting at least one child.